 This Section sets forth the standards applicable to the development of private frontages.
 Private frontages are the components of a building that provide an important transition and interface between the public realm (street and sidewalk) and the private realm (yard or building).
+Minor modifications or exemptions to the application of street standards may be considered administratively for conditions compromised by grades, and/or the provision of parking structures with daylighted fronts facing public ways.
 These standards supplement the standards for each zone that the frontage types are allowed within.
 For each frontage type, a description, a statement of the type's intent, and design standards are provided.
 These standards are intended to ensure that proposed development is consistent with the City's goals for building form, physical character, land use activity and quality.